jonssonyan/h-ui/docs/FAQ.md

   ./h-ui -p [port]
   ```

-# Deployment Issues

-## Meaning of folders in a project
+## Meaning of folders in project

 - bin: Hysteria2 executable and configuration files
 - data: database files
 - export: all exported files
 - logs: system logs and Hysteria2 operation logs

+# Deployment Issues

+## Unable to access the panel

+- Check if h-ui is running normally
+- Check if the firewall allows ports

+## h-ui startup failed

+View h-ui logs through the log menu to eliminate the cause of the error

-## Startup failed
+## Hysteria2 startup failed

-View log files

-1. View error description in the command line

-2. View logs/h-ui.log
+- Hysteria2 configuration error, view Hysteria2 logs through the log menu to eliminate the cause of the error
+- Through ACME Applying for a certificate requires a while.
+The application will start only after the certificate application is successful.
+Wait patiently and refresh the page

 # Usage Issues

 ## How to manage certificates?

 ACME method (recommended) The system automatically manages.
-For self-owned certificates, you need to maintain them
-manually and replace them manually after expiration.
+The self-owned certificate method requires manual maintenance and manual replacement after expiration

-## Own certificate, set Hysteria2 certificate path
+## How to set the Hysteria2 certificate path for your own certificate?

-Upload the certificate file to the server, and fill in the absolute path of the certificate when configuring Hysteria2
+Upload the certificate file to the server.
+When configuring Hysteria2, fill in the absolute path of the certificate.
+When deploying through Docker, you need to upload the certificate file to the volume mapping folder.
+Recommended: /h-ui/bin

 ## Why only Hysteria2 version >= v2.4.4 is supported?

-Lower versions do not support the latest API
+Hysteria2 with lower versions does not support the latest API

 ## Log export failed

 No log file

-## Unable to access the panel

-1. Check if the operation is normal
-2. Check if the firewall allows the port